dev-breeze-com/brzdm/README.md

   to be simple, fast and independent from the various desktop environments.
 Text and image display is handled by imlib2.

-  It is derived from SLim by Nobuhiro Iwamatsu <iwamatsu@nigauri.org>, which was based on the latest release of Login.app by Per Lidén.
+  It is derived from SLim by Nobuhiro Iwamatsu, which was based on the latest release of Login.app by Per Lidén.

   Features: